RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 Brun already knew why she had never heard of Debug's mom before now, they were a bit of an asshole.

 It hadn't taken an entire five minutes before they could hear the siren and Sinéad tore into the packing lot.
-She had swiftly taken over Brun's investigation, but was cut short when trying to go through the security footage the system seized up and finished the automated deletion of the month's worth of security tapes, or as Beth liked to call it: Deep Storage.
+She had swiftly taken over Brun's investigation, but was cut short when trying to go through the security footage and the system seized up and finished the automated deletion of the month's worth of security tapes, or as Beth liked to call it: Deep Storage.
 She had often said that if the cops wanted their footage they could do whatever fancy tech they had access to to peel the data back off it.

 Sinéad, had swore loudly, but ultimately just started investigating personally rather than rely on the tapes.

 Burn had shown her were the car normally sat and that it was empty, and one of the few things she had managed to show her (and reaffirm for herself) was Beth leaving on foot.

 "There's a pile of shims in the bush?"
-Sinéad asked, she asked a lot more questions that Dee, but got essentially the same conclusions.
+Sinéad asked, she asked a lot more questions than Dee, but got essentially the same conclusions.

 "Yeah, when we first got the car we didn't have keys for it so Dee would use those to unlock it to test if the remote she made would work.
 Or if she misplaced the remote after getting it to work."
 Brun answered, she was having fun telling Dee's mom stories about her daughter she didn't know.